Criminology

 Criminology Journals

-Journal Citation Reports (JCR) is widely regarded as the leading subscription-based resource for identifying high-quality, peer-reviewed journals and assessing their impact, influence, and quality of scholarly journals across disciplines, including criminology.
+Journal Citation Reports (JCR) is widely regarded as the leading subscription-based resource for identifying high-quality, peer-reviewed journals and assessing the impact, influence, and quality of scholarly journals across disciplines, including criminology.
+To learn more about JCR and journal impact, go to Journal Databases.

-Journal Citation Reports lists the Journal of Interpersonal Violence as the currently most-cited criminology journal.
-To review the JCR list of most highly cited anthropology journals, go to Journal Citation Reports and choose Categories > Social Sciences, General > Criminology.
-Listed below are the top ten criminology journals that receive the highest number of citations from other scholars.
+To review the entire JCR list of highly cited anthropology journals, go to Journal Citation Reports (JCR) and choose Categories > Social Sciences, General > Criminology.
+Listed below are the top ten criminology journals that received the highest number of citations in 2024.

 Journal of Interpersonal Violence